The only personal finance tool on the market that’s designed to transform your plan into a path to financial independence.

 The first thing that I had to do (after syncing my accounts) was begin correcting or approving Copilot’s estimates.
 Most of them were freakishly spot-on, but some of them required additional tweaking on my part.
 I noticed that normally happened for categories where I paid for something and then got reimbursed for someone else’s half (think utilities, groceries, rent, etc.).
 The estimate would guess double my actual out-of-pocket cost because the transactions themselves were twice as big.

-And speaking of recurring transactions, it analyzes your data to determine (a) what your recurring charges are and (b) when they happen.
+Another nice feature is “Recurring Transactions,” which analyzes your data to determine (a) what your recurring charges are and (b) when they happen.
 Then, it builds it into your spending already at the beginning of the month as if the money has already been spent—that way you don’t go on your merry way through your month thinking you’re hella under-budget only to be surprised by your $160 electric bill on the 21st and blow your own lead.

 Your Recurring charges live in their own section of the app, so you can keep track of what’s already been paid and what’s still remaining each month.

 While setting the actual budget amounts and making sure all the Recurring charges took a little time (probably about half an hour), I’ve been really impressed at how easy it’s been to keep up with and how little ongoing effort it takes.
+Each Recurring Transaction gets marked with a little “R” in the app.
+The only Recurring Transaction I use currently is for my rent payment, which happens on the 1st of the month:

+You can change category names, colors, and emojis really easily.
+And while it’s silly to admit, I really liked that aspect of the personalization.
 Everything works the way you expect it to: Want to change something?
 Just tap it.
 Options pop up.
 It’s not hard to operate, which is crucial for an app that facilitates something as painful for some as budgeting.
+There’s a level of whimsy to the product and nice haptic feedback (when you tap something, you get a gentle jolt of recognition) that makes regular use of this app a joy.

 I might be a unique case study since I f***ing love tracking my spending, but I use Copilot like it’s Instagram now.
 I’m in that shit constantly.
 I checked my screen time report, and it’s consistently clocking in as one of my top 5.
 What can I say?
 I told you I liked data!

 When you open the app, it pulls up the dashboard and highlights transactions that have happened since you last logged in, organized by day.
 You can click “Mark as Reviewed” to let the app know you’ve signed off on them.
 It’s pretty slick.
 I’d guess that about 20% of the time, I have to recategorize the transaction, but that takes all of 8 seconds to click the category and select a new one.
-They recently pushed out a new AI feature called “Copilot Intelligence,” and I’ve noticed a significant improvement in its ability to recognize patterns and categorize transactions accurately in the last few months.

 That’s something I appreciate about their team: They push new features thoughtfully, and when I get a notification something new is coming, I know they’re going to overdeliver.